aaronlifton/blog/src/content/blog/creating-a-sharedroot-group-in-osx.md

 ---
-title: Creating a sharedroot group in osx to manage /usr/local and /usr/bin
+title: Creating a sharedroot group in OSX to manage `/usr/local` and `/usr/bin`
-description: Share ownership of a folder with root in order to install LaTeX packages via tlmgr, or to install fnt, among other things
+description: How to share ownership of a folder with root, in order to install LaTeX packages via `tlmgr` or `fnt`, among other things.
 pubDate: Jan 19 2024
-image:
-  src: /screenshots/nvim-no-unused-vars.png
+cover: ./assets/screenshots/nvim-dscl.png
-  alt: Neovim screenshot showing eslint unused vars error
+coverAlt: Neovim screenshot showing fish dscl function
-tags: [eslint, neovim, react, typescript, javascript]
+tags: ["osx"]
 ---

-import Code from "../../components/Code.astro"; import DownloadableImage from "../../components/DownloadableImage.astro";

-<DownloadableImage
-src="/images/nvim-dscl.png"
-alt="Neovim screenshot showing my personal fish config with a dscl function" />

 Have you ever wanted to give yourself root permissions for certain folders in
 \[OSX\], while not disrupting the default group settings of system folders?
 One